Knowledge

 sub_filter NGINX_CSP_NONCE $cspNonce;

 Here we use NGINX_CSP_NONCE as the placeholder for the nonce.
-This placeholder can be used in the output of your application, and as long it goes through Nginx, it will be replaced with a fresh and unique nonce:
+This placeholder can be used in the output of your application, and as long it goes through nginx, it will be replaced with a fresh and unique nonce:

 <script nonce="NGINX_CSP_NONCE">